Things To Do during Winter in Dorset

 Dorset has some fantastic attractions and activities which are open throughout the winter months.

-If you’re wanting a bit of fresh air but still want to keep warm, get the kids running about on a game of Laser Tag.
+If you’re wanting a bit of fresh air but still want to keep warm, get the kids (and grownups) running about on a game of Laser Tag.
 Or for older children, why not try some bushcraft and survival skills where they’ll learn to make their own fire to keep warm.

 For younger members of the family there is indoor soft play at Seals Cove in Bridport or Lemur Landings in Poole.
-Both have cafes where parents can enjoy something to drink as the little ones play to their hearts content.
+Both have cafés where parents can enjoy something to drink as the little ones play to their hearts content.

 The county town of Dorchester is home to some great family friendly museums.
 At the Dinosaur Museum, there’s fossils, skeletons and life-sized dinosaurs for a hands-on and interactive experience.
 There are hundreds of teddies to be seen at The Teddy Bear Museum or go back in (Egyptian) time at the Tutankhamun Exhibition.